-In our article general principles for packing efficiently, we discussed the 5 key principles on which good, efficient packing is based.
+In our article the 6 golden packing principles for ultralight travel, we discussed the 6 key principles on which sound, efficient packing is based.
 If you’ve read this already, hopefully it helped to put you into the right mindset for becoming a minimalist packer.

 In this article we’re going to get into the nitty-gritty and outline exactly what items you should take with you as your foundation for long-term travel and we’ll discuss why we have chosen those particular items.

 Even though we believe in extremely low budget travel, our travel gear is not always the cheapest.